 The Mongols were pioneers of information warfare.
 They employed chroniclers, poets, and rumor-mongers to spread tales of their invincibility and cruelty.
 The stories of cities completely depopulated, of pyramids of skulls, and of the total annihilation of entire tribes were carefully curated to serve diplomatic ends.
 These narratives traveled far ahead of the Mongol armies, preparing the ground for surrender.
 In many cases, the psychological impact was so great that cities opened their gates without a fight.

 Propaganda was also used to sow discord among enemies.
 The Mongols would forge letters, spread false rumors about alliances, and exploit existing religious and ethnic rivalries.
 During the invasion of Khwarezmia, they circulated stories that the Khwarezmian Shah had insulted Genghis Khan by murdering his envoys, thereby justifying the destruction that followed.
 This narrative made the Mongols appear as righteous avengers, not mindless conquerors, and allowed them to pick apart coalitions by offering separate peace deals to local rulers.
+The psychological dimension of Mongol diplomacy turned the enemy's own population into a source of pressure on local leaders to capitulate.

 Case Studies in Mongol Diplomatic Expansion